pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 :nameAccordingTo rdf:type owl:ObjectProperty ;
   rdfs:label "sec."@en ;
   rdfs:range frbr:Expression ;
   rdfs:comment "The reference to the source in which the specific taxon concept circumscription is defined or implied - traditionally signified by the Latin 'sensu' or 'sec.'' (from secundum, meaning 'according to').
-For taxa that result from identifications, a reference to the keys, monographs, experts and other sources should be given.
+For taxa that are relevantly circumscribed by identifications, a reference to the keys, monographs, experts and other sources should be given.
 Should only be used with IRI's"@en .
 @
 ```